ianbeemsterboerr/rebase-training/README.md

 1. Reset `Program.cs` `git reset 20294f3 Calculator\Calculator\Program.cs`
 1. You will see `Program.cs` both as staged and unstaged file.
 The staged part reflects the reverted changes compared to what is in the commit and the unstaged part reflects the changes which were committed.
 If you would stage the unstaged changes unedited you will end up with an empty diff.
 If you would edit the file you would see those changes as diff if you stage them.

+### Amend changes
+Sometimes you want to add a fix to your last commit, in this case you can amend the changes to your commit.

+1. Use `git commit -a --amend` to stage and amend all your changes to your last commit.
+1. This will show a vim screen with the option to change the commit message.

+To push your changes see below how to `force push`

 ### Pushing Changes

 Once you're done you (probably) need to push your changes back to `origin`.
 Normally Git doesn't allow you to push these kinds of changes.